Château du Vigneau

-The Château du Vigneau (Vigneau jauregia) is a former winery transformed into a champagne house, located in Bayonne, Pyrénées-Atlantiques, France.
+The Château du Vigneau (Castèls del Vinhau; Vigneau jauregia) is a former winery transformed into a champagne house, located in Bayonne, Pyrénées-Atlantiques, France.

 It has been officially registered as a Historical Monument since 2009, as well as its railings and entrance portal.
 It is one of the 22 Historical Monuments in Bayonne.

 History

 After the violent battle of Bayonne in 1814, the winery house was restored in 1848, then transformed by architect Gomez in 1918.